moorepants/dissertation/motioncapture.rst

 bicycle alone, the rider alone, and the bicycle and rider together.
-The motion of the bicycle and the bicycle-rider were calculated with reference to the :math:`\mathbf{N}` inertial frame[1] {The :math:`\mathbf{N}` frame is used instead of the :math:`\mathbf{M}` frame to comply with the vehicle coordinate standards used in :cite:`Meijaard2007` .
+The motion of the bicycle and the bicycle-rider were calculated with reference to the :math:`\mathbf{N}` inertial frame[1] {The :math:`\mathbf{N}` frame is used instead of the :math:`\mathbf{M}` frame to be consistent with the vehicle coordinate standards used in :cite:`Meijaard2007` .
 See Section :ref:`secInFrames` for the derivation.} and the motion of the rider was calculated with respect to the rear frame of the bicycle :math:`\mathbf{B}` :ref:`Figure 10.5<figFrames>`.
 These three marker combinations allowed us to differentiate more easily between rider specific and bicycle specific motions.
 Furthermore, six of the variables that describe the configuration of the bicycle in time were calculated to give insight into the rigid body dynamics.
 The configuration variables :math:`q_1` and :math:`q_2` locate the contact point of the rear wheel of the bicycle.
 The :math:`\mathbf{B}` frame captures the yaw (:math:`q_3`) and roll (:math:`q_4`) motions of the bicycle frame, the :math:`\mathbf{D}` frame is an intermediate frame that differs from :math:`\mathbf{B}` only by the bike’s steer axis tilt (:math:`\lambda`), and the :math:`\mathbf{E}` frame captures the steering angle (:math:`q_7`) of the bicycle fork relative to the bicycle frame.
 The pitch of the bicycle frame (:math:`q_6`) is assumed to be zero.
 Details of these calculations are shown in Section :ref:`secInFrames`.

 .. _figFrames: